OSSEC Guide

 smtp_relay_cert_override_file: MyOrg.crt

 where MyOrg.crt is the filename.
 The file will be copied to the server in /etc/ssl/certs_local and the system CAs will be ignored when validating the SMTP relay TLS certificate.
+Be sure to save group_vars/all/site-specific when you are finished.

 Using Gmail for OSSEC alerts